sebasrock156/Huawei-Matebook-D14-21-OpenCore/README.md

 ---
 <details>

-- Opencore 0.9.3 ✅
+- Opencore 0.9.3 ❌ (I will try updating the bootloader for see if works or not).

-- Installer Boot ✅ (installation is a less of 20 minutes with NVMe/28 minutes with external SATA SSD)
+- Installer Boot ❌ (installation is a less of 20 minutes with NVMe/28 minutes with external SATA SSD)

-- System Boot ✅
+- System Boot ❌

 - Camera ✅ (works perfectly)